transcom/mymove/docs/adr/0062-organizing-technical-docs.md

 * Confluence

 This has made locating specific documents a huge struggle.
-It's unclear where new docs should go, and it's impossible to search on a topic to find relevant docs - you must know exactly what you're looking for an where.
+It's unclear where new docs should go, and it's impossible to search on a topic to find relevant docs - you must know exactly what you're looking for and where.
 As a result, we have a lot of duplicated documentation, unknown but useful docs, and out-of-date docs that are still being referenced.

 There's also no way to establish standards or content guidelines because it is impossible to review all these docs, or